teamallnighter/ccdd-blog-2020/_posts/2020-11-03-email-marketing-101-getting-started.md

 excerpt: Web Design Calgary - For an SMB, freelancer or, consultant marketing can be out of reach.
 However, there are ways to reach a massive market...
 author: Chris Connelly
 image:
-  path: /assets/images/branding-calgary.png
+  path: /assets/images/email-marketing/web-design-lethbridge@2x.png
 ---

-## Email Campaigns: Still Worth It
+## Email Marketing 101: Getting Started

 ### The Facts